 Some of the greatest shopping opportunities await at Parque Arauco.
 With stories of shops, restaurants, bars, and high-end boutiques, you'll enjoy shopping for brands you know and discover new favourites at the Chilean anchor stores.
 The indoor/outdoor facility offers discount cards for tourists.
 Parque Arauco is easily accessible via public transportation.

 Established in 1943, the Club de Jazz in Santiago is a must-see for music lovers.
 Some of the greatest jazz performers have played here including Louis Armstrong, James Moody and Herbie Hancock.
 Presently, you can find yourself enjoying various musical genres like Swing, Blues, Jazz Fusion, and Latin Jazz.
 In other words, you can dance.
 Let loose and enjoy at one of the oldest clubs in South America.

 3. MUSEUM-HOPPING AT CATEDRAL METROPOLITANA IN PLAZA DE ARMAS

 Don't rob yourself of the experience of exploring the rich history in this vibrant city.
 The Catedral Metropolitana (the Metropolitan Cathedral) offers its stained glass windows and ornate architecture as a beautiful remnant of the past.
 The Plaza de Armas sits at the heart of Chile's historic district, where you'll enjoy several neoclassical structures.
-This spot has been the social hub of the area since 1540, so you'll find a pleasant bustle of pedestrian traffic, making it the ideal place for enjoying a glass of wine whilst people watching to the sounds of local musicians.
+This spot has been the social hub of the area since 1540, so you'll find a pleasant bustle of pedestrian traffic, making it the ideal place for enjoying a glass of wine while people watching to the sounds of local musicians.

 Santiago is filled with plenty to do.
 Above all, take in the culture and enjoy a glass of vino (there are over 100 local wineries).
-It's the perfect way to toast to a life well lived and a holiday well spent.
+It's the perfect way to toast to a life well lived and a vacation well spent.